-Facilitation Return to the maze room.
+Return to the maze room.
 Answer questions from the managers and get them started.
 Start the timer.
 Return to the meeting room and ask the workers not to share their brainstormed list with the managers until the end of the activity.
 Return to the maze room.

 When 5 minutes have expired, remind the managers that one or more of them can talk to the workers in the meeting room.
 After 15 minutes on the timer, send all managers to the meeting room and remind them that they have only 5 more minutes to completely brief and train the workers.

-While this is taking place, move the switches on the control module to create either one of the following maze patterns.
-Safe squares are marked in white and alarmed squares are dark.
+While this is taking place, move one of the pins in the control module to create this maze pattern: